unisse-courses/s14-mp12/README.md

 ## FEATURES —
 For this phase of the project, the current working features involve:
-* View homepage posts as is.
+* Upon opening the site, user will be greeted with the homepage.
+User can navigate homepage in logged out mode, but certain features are only available for logged in users like comment, rate, and creating a post.
+* In the homepage, user is given the sorting of by new -- meaning posts made most recently are seen first.
+* In the homepage, user can sort by popular, which is based on the current rating of all posts.
+Posts with highest stars will be seen first.
+* In the homepage, user can sort by popular and by stars, which filters posts based on their star rating.
+* In the homepage, if logged out user attempts to make a comment or rating, they will be redirected to login page.
-* User can register for an account.
+* In the register page, user can create an account.
+Username, email, password, picture, and profile description are required.
+* Once successful with registration, user will be redirected to login page to enter login credentials.
+* In register page, if register credentials are already in the database, user will be prompted to change their username or email.
-* User can login if he/she has an account.
+* In the login page, user can login if he/she has registered account.
+* In the login page, if email or password is not recognized, prompt will come out and ask user to log in again.
+* If user is logged in, he/she can log out whenever they want.
+* If user is logged in, he/she can access his/her profile page via the icon in the navigation bar.
-* User can logout from a logged in account.
+* User stays logged in even if they exit the site.
-* User can view a profile page of a registed user.
+* User (even if logged in or logged out) can view the profile page of any user that has a post.
-* If logged in, user can view his/her own profile page through his/her icon or username.
+* Like in the homepage, user can sort by new and popular (and by stars) in the profile page, whether logged in or logged out.
-* Logged in user can create a post.
+* Logged in users can create a post.
+* Logged in users can edit their own post.
+* Logged in users stays logged in even after they exit the webpage.
+* User (even if logged in or logged out) can view a post as long as they have the link to it or if they can click on it via any page in the app.
+* User (even if logged in or logged out) can share a post via clicking the Share button.
+They will be given a URL of the page which they need to append to the main domain URL.
-* Users can click on a post's title to view full post.
+* Logged in users can put a comment on a post.
-* Logged in user can post a comment.
+* Logged in users can edit their own comment.
-* Logged in user can rate a post.
+* Logged in users can rate a post only once.
+Rating cannot be changed.
+* User (even if logged in or logged out) can search for a post.
+Search is conducted by comparing the tags and search keyword and displaying posts where the same search keyword is found.
+* User (even if logged in or logged out) can sort by new and popular (and by stars) in the search page.

 ## HOW TO RUN —
 Since the application is already deployed to Heroku, you can access it by simply opening the link below.